Quotennial/quotennial.github.io/_posts_drafts/2019-08-29-friends-engineering.md

 | ----------- | ------------ | -------------------- | ----------- | ----------------------- |
 | season(int) | episode(int) | Character Name (str) | speech(str) | sentiment score (float) |

 Finally our scripts are formatted and placed in a SQL database.
 Data wrangling in this way can transform raw data into a more useful data set.
 Even though we are not adding too much to the data set, the different organisational structure can enable a wider breadth of analysis.
-Now we have the scripts formatted in this way, we can utilise SQL to gain further insights into the show.
+Now we have the scripts formatted in this way, we can utilise SQL to gain further insights into the show as carried out in [this article](https://quotennial.github.io/friends-analysis/).